sebanc/brunch/README.md

 1. Perform the steps 1 to 4 as described in the previous section (Install ChromeOS on a USB flash drive / SD card).
 2. Create the ChromeOS image on your unencrypted ext4 or NTFS partition.
 ```
-sudo ./chromeos-install.sh -src < path to the ChromeOS recovery image > -dst < path to the ChromeOS image on the chosen partition > -s < ChromeOS image size in GB >
+sudo bash chromeos-install.sh -src < path to the ChromeOS recovery image > -dst < path to the ChromeOS image on the chosen partition > -s < ChromeOS image size in GB >
 ```
 3. Copy the GRUB configuration which appears in the terminal at the end of the process (between lines with stars) to either:
 - your hard disk GRUB install if you have one (refer to you distro's online resources).